carbon-language/carbon-lang/lldb/docs/design/sbapi.rst

 (intentionally) makes no attempt to get that right.

 The ``LLDB_REGISTER`` macros are printed to standard out between curly braces.
-You'll have to copy-paste those into the corresponding `RegsiterMethods` function in the implementation file.
+You'll have to copy-paste those into the corresponding ``RegisterMethods`` function in the implementation file.
 This function is fully specialized in the corresponding type.